 Easy On The Eyes

-Over a third of us have some sort of vision impairment, with many going unrecognized.
+Over a third of us have some sort of vision impairment, with many going unrecognized or untreated, potentially leading to vision ailments.
 This often means we don’t take the right steps to care for our eyes.

 The artificial UV light given off by fluorescent lights can increase the likelihood of developing eye diseases, like age-related macular degeneration.
 Replacing bright ambient fluorescent lights with warmer LED strip lighting reduces the strain on your eyes and your chances of developing painful eye injuries.